Yellow-billed cuckoo: Food and feeding

-These birds forage in dense shrubs and trees, also may catch insects in flight.
-They mainly eat insects, especially tent caterpillars and cicadas, but also some lizards, eggs of other birds and berries.
-Cuckoos sometimes congregate near insect outbreaks or emergences, including outbreaks of exotic gypsy moth caterpillars.
+These birds forage in dense shrubs and trees and also may catch insects in flight.
+They mainly eat insects, especially tent caterpillars and cicadas, but also some lizards, eggs of other birds, and berries.
+Cuckoos sometimes congregate near insect outbreaks or emergences, including outbreaks of exotic spongy moth caterpillars.

 Breeding

 They nest in a tree or shrub, usually up to 2–12 feet (1–4 meters) above the ground.
 The nest is a flimsy platform of short twigs placed on a horizontal branch.
-The 3-4 eggs are incubated for 14 days or less.
+The 3–4 eggs are incubated for 14 days or less.
 The chicks are able to climb about with agility at 7–9 days of age.
 At about this same time, the feathers of the chicks burst out of their sheaths and the young are able to fly.
 The entire time from egg-laying to fledging may be as little as 17 days.
 Yellow-billed cuckoos occasionally lay eggs in the nests of other birds (most often the closely related black-billed cuckoo), but they are not obligate brood parasites of other birds as is the common cuckoo of Eurasia.

 Conservation status

-There is an ongoing debate regarding the taxonomic status of the western race and if it is distinct from those birds in the east.
+There is an ongoing debate regarding the taxonomic status of the Western race and whether it is distinct from those birds in the east.
 This question is significant to the conservation status of this species in the west, where it has declined to a tiny fraction of its population a century ago.
 Populations of this species in western North America are in steep decline.
 The bird disappeared from British Columbia, Washington, and Oregon during the first half of the twentieth century.
 Eastern populations have declined as well, though not as precipitously.
 The United States Fish and Wildlife Service listed the western Distinct Population Segment (DPS) of Yellow-billed Cuckoos as threatened under the Endangered Species Act on 11/3/2014, and the service also has established 546,335 acres in nine western states as critical habitat for the western DPS of the yellow-billed cuckoo.
 Controversy over the taxonomic status and heavy pressure from livestock and mining industries caused the Trump administration to attempt to end the species' protections, and the FWS reviewed the bird's listing.
 In September 2020, the USFWS determined that the western DPS of yellow-billed cuckoo is distinct, and the listing as Threatened is warranted.